-Fiduciary Liability Insurance is a kind of Errors and Omissions Insurance.
-It may offer protection for the nonprofit and board in case their actions cause another party financial harm.
+Fiduciary Insurance is a type of Errors and Omissions Insurance.
+It is a kind of liability insurance and it may provide protection for the nonprofit and board in case their actions cause another party financial harm.

 - Handling salaries, retirement, healthcare, and other finances for employees.

 - Maintaining a tax-exempt status with the IRS and (or paying applicable taxes, if necessary).

 Therefore, any breach of these duties (or allegation of a breach) can lead to a claim by employees, organization members, government agencies, or other parties that have a stake in the board’s performance.
 Fiduciary insurance may cover these claims.

 What breaches of fiduciary does this policy typically cover?

 It protects fiduciaries against alleged claims:

 - Errors in administering plans, such as unfair enrollment or terminations, resulting in lost or improper benefits;

 - Errors in counseling when administering health or welfare plans, resulting in lost or inaccurate benefits;